rishabkumar7/rishab-cloud/content/blog/dicord-bot-on-aws.md

 - ⚠️Replace “54.38.245.127” with your “public IP” as shown in your EC2 console.
 - Your terminal should then show that you have connected.😊

-## Installing node and running your Bot.
+## Installing node and running your Bot

 - Install node